freifunk-kiel/site-ffki/README.md

 without prior notice.
 Use only if you know what you are doing.

 ## release-candidate (rc)
-Built on the site-ffki branch `master`.
+Built on the site-ffki branch `release-candidate`.
 These builds are initiated manually and should be more or less stable.
 However they are still in testing for a reason.
 Use this if you want to offer your devices as test-platforms for the upcoming stable releases.